tvpollet/tvpollet.github.io/thesis_topics.md

 ### Colour

+* Was she wearing red?
+The function of victim-blaming in women’s intrasexual competition. [https://doi.org/10.1111/sjop.12870](https://doi.org/10.1111/sjop.12870).
+You will require quite a sizable sample.
 * Does the receptacle influence the perceived flavour of a drink? [https://link.springer.com/article/10.1186/2044-7248-3-3](https://link.springer.com/article/10.1186/2044-7248-3-3).
 We would only aim to replicate the US sample in the UK.
 This study can be run online.
 * Does the colour of the mug influence the taste of the coffee? [https://link.springer.com/article/10.1186/2044-7248-3-10](https://link.springer.com/article/10.1186/2044-7248-3-10).
 Study 2 seems a good candidate.
 You will require a sizable sample.
 * Dressed for Sex: Red as a Female Sexual Signal in Humans. [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034607#s2) Experiment 1 seems a good candidate.
-* Was she wearing red?
-The function of victim-blaming in women’s intrasexual competition. [https://doi.org/10.1111/sjop.12870](https://doi.org/10.1111/sjop.12870).
-You will require quite a sizable sample.

 ### Consumer Psychology

-* Scarcity, sex, and spending: Recession cues increase women's desire for men owning luxury products and men's desire to buy them.
-Studies 2-3 but requires large samples. [https://doi.org/10.1016/j.jbusres.2019.07.021](https://doi.org/10.1016/j.jbusres.2019.07.021){:target="_blank"}
 * [Consumer perceptions of cultured meat](https://doi.org/10.1016/j.appet.2019.02.021){:target="_blank"}.
 * [Zero is a special price](https://people.duke.edu/~dandan/webfiles/PapersPI/Zero%20as%20a%20Special%20Price.pdf) - Many experiments but experiment 1 is a candidate.
 * [The deadweight loss of christmas](https://www.amherst.edu/media/view/104699/original/christmas.pdf).
 A study on giving cash at christmas!